Links on Android Authority may earn us a commission. Learn more.

 Among the 37 projects are three projects which will look at techniques to enable AI systems to learn what humans prefer from observing our behavior.
 One of these projects will be run at UC Berkeley, and one will be at Oxford University.

 Benja Fallenstein, at the Machine Intelligence Research Institute, is getting $250,000 to research ways to keep the interests of superintelligent systems aligned with human values.
 While Manuela Veloso’s team, from Carnegie-Mellon University, will receive $200,000 to look at how to make AI systems explain their decisions to humans.

-Other projects include a study by Michael Webb of Stanford University on how to keep the economic impacts of AI beneficial, a project on how to keep AI-driven weapons under “meaningful human control,” and a new Oxford-Cambridge research center for studying AI-relevant policy.
+Other projects include a study by Michael Webb of Stanford University on how to keep the economic impacts of AI beneficial, a project on how to keep AI-driven weapons under “meaningful human control,” and a new Oxford-Cambridge Audio research center for studying AI-relevant policy.

 Talking of Hollywood, the FLI is trying to disassociate itself with the apocalypse.
 The FLI is keen to stress the importance of separating fact from fiction.
 “The danger with the Terminator scenario isn’t that it will happen, but that it distracts from the real issues posed by future AI”, said FLI president Max Tegmark.
 “We’re staying focused, and the 37 teams supported by today’s grants should help solve such real issues.”

 What do you think?
 Money well spent?